 Solution: Choose a Shear with a Slimmer Point

-“I like using the SAGA Slim from ARC™ Scissors because the point of the shear is so thin,” explains Matt.
+“I like using the PARAGON II from ARC™ Scissors because the point of the shear is so thin,” explains Matt.
 With some shears, a 6-inch blade tends to widen at the point, which can get in the way when cutting.
-Matt says the SAGA is perfect because the point is both thin and sharp.
+Matt says the PARAGON II is perfect because the point is both thin and sharp.

 Mistake #2: No Control With Shears